-For many nurses working in the Philippines, the US continues to present fantastic job opportunities.
-In fact, Filipino nurses now account for over 4 percent of nurses practicing in the US, making them the largest group of internationally educated nurses in the country.
+For many nurses working in the Philippines, the U.S. continues to present incredible job opportunities.
+In fact, Filipino nurses now account for over 4 percent of nurses practicing in the U.S., making them the largest group of internationally educated nurses in the country.

-Warning bells should be ringing if a staffing agency asks you, as a nurse, for payment to secure an opportunity in the US.
-Here at Conexus, we never ask for a fee from our nurses.
+Warning bells should be ringing if a staffing agency asks you, as a nurse, for payment to secure an opportunity in the U.S. At Conexus, we never ask for a fee from our nurses.
 There’s absolutely no reason you should be paying an agency to find you a role, so be aware of those that ask for one.